HOW DO I PLACE AN ORDER?

 Once the order ships, the timeline is literally out of our hands and your questions, and occasional frustrations, should be directed towards the delivery company.
 We are on your side and will, of course, help in any way possible.

 This is a statistical average so there will be orders completed quicker than 9 weeks and orders that will take longer than 9 weeks.

 We believe our lead times are unmatched in the custom furniture industry.

 HOW WILL MY FURNITURE BE DELIVERED?

-Our standard, and default, delivery method is by a North Carolina based White Glove delivery service.
+Our standard, and default, the delivery method is a North Carolina based White Glove delivery service.
 This level of service includes delivery into your home including installation and removal of all packaging materials.
-In certain states including OR, WA, ID, MT, ND, SD, M, WY, ME and portions of upstate NY white glove volumes are not sufficient to support reasonable delivery schedules and we will recommend using a freight carrier.
 Unless agreed to in advance, and in writing, delivery charges are not included in our pricing.

 HOW LONG SHOULD I EXPECT DELIVERY TO TAKE?

 As soon as your order is complete we will arrange to have the furniture picked up by the delivery company.
 This company will then get in touch with you within a few days to collect the delivery fee and let you know when to expect delivery.
 The time for delivery is dependent on factors such as where you live in the country and when they next have a truck ready to roll to that area and even the just simple luck of where your order falls in their rotation of destinations.
 Typical time frames range from 1-2 weeks for major east coast destinations such as Florida or New York, to 1-3 weeks for west coast deliveries.
 Locations in the middle of the country that do not get a lot of delivery traffic such as St. Louis and Kansas City may take as long as a delivery to Los Angeles where there is a lot of traffic.